0xMemoryGrinder/whanos/README.md

 - Click on the green play button on the row 'link-project'
 - Enter your project repository url (http only, no ssh url)
 - Enter you project display name
+- Press build
-- You can now access and run your project from the 'Project' folder on the dashboard
+- You can now access your project from the 'Project' folder on the dashboard
+- Jenkins allow you to see the build logs by clicking on the **#BUILD_NB** on the project row
+- Then click on 'Console Logs' on the left side burger menu to see the logs